Bringing people and music together

-The Symphony Guild, a committee under the Society was formed in 1955.
-The all-volunteer group created awareness of the Society through a series of concert previews, an annual gala, and numerous fundraisers/social gatherings.
+The Daytona Beach Symphony Society Guild, a committee under the Symphony Society was formed in 1955.
+The all-volunteer group created awareness of the Symphony Society through numerous fundraisers and social gatherings.

 In the 1960s the three-concert series was expanded to a six-concert season from October to April.
 Then in the 1980s the Symphony Society broadened its programming and began presenting the finest national and international orchestras.
 It continued to pursue a dual mission of presenting the finest international talent while ensuring that the best regional talent was also included.

-In 1996, the Society founded the Youth Experiencing Symphony (YES!) program, which enables thousands of students to attend free concerts each year.
+In 1996, the Daytona Beach Symphony Society founded the Youth Experiencing Symphony (YES!)
+Program, which enables thousands of students to attend free concerts each year.

-The Board of Directors, Artistic Advisory Council and the Symphony Guild contribute their financial support, time and talent to support the Symphony Society’s mission, programs and services.
+The Board of Directors, Artistic Advisory Council and the Symphony Guild contribute their financial support, time and talent to support the Daytona Beach Symphony Society’s mission, programs and services.